sclorg/postgresql-container/README.md

 Contributing
 --------------------------------

-In this repository [distgen](https://github.com/devexp-db/distgen/) is used for generating Dockerfiles.
-If you'd like update a Dockerfile, please make changes in specs/multispec.yml and/or Dockerfile.template (or other distgen file) and run `make generate_dockerfiles`.
+In this repository [distgen](https://github.com/devexp-db/distgen/) is used for generating image source files.
+If you'd like update a Dockerfile, please make changes in specs/multispec.yml and/or Dockerfile.template (or other distgen file) and run `make generate`.

 Usage
 ---------------------------------